RunestoneInteractive/httlads/_sources/WorldFacts/cs2_data_analysis.rst

 Pretty neat!
 As we can see, one location has a minimal value while others are farther to the right.
 This graph encapsulates all the protecting_minority_investors_score that is less than 20; we also added a tooltip parameter so that if you hover over that point, you will see it is Somalia.
 Let's improve our query to focus on the locations where starting_a_business_score is less than 70.

 We can create a more complicated boolean expression by using ``|`` (logical *or*) and ``&`` (logical *and*) operators.
-In Python, these two operators are used for bitwise *or* and bitwise *and*.

 .. code:: python3